 Clinically, metaphyses appear widened due to continued laying down of uncalcified osteoid.
 Wrist widening is seen in crawlers.

-Abdomen is protrubrent and pelvis gets compressed transversely by weight bearing leading to narrowing of inlet.
+The abdomen is protuberant and pelvis gets compressed transversely by weight bearing leading to narrowing of the inlet.

 Dentition may be delayed.